We are excited to announce we are bringing back the festival in 2024!

 “It is the largest building of its kind anywhere in the world.
 The building was constructed by a local bridge builder and designed with a unique system of structural support.
 Because of this, there are no interior pillars to block the view of the stage.The large stage features three female Grecian statues representing Art, Music and Drama.
 These statues were works from renowned Illinois artist and Shelbyville native Robert Root.
 In 2009 Landmarks Illinoisdeclared it one of the 10 most endangered historic places in Illinois.
 The building is in need of extensive repairs which are estimated to cost $1,750,000.
 The city of Shelbyville which owns the auditorium has threatened to tear it down if repairs cannot be made within 2 years.
 The Chautauqua Auditorium Preservation Committee is working on funding for a four-phase renovation project.
 In 2020, 60% of local residents voted in favor of restoring the historic auditorium instead of demolishing it.
 Required restoration work included structural repairs, a new roof and floor, painting and a new stage.
 These preservation efforts were supported by Landmarks Illinois.
 The Chautauqua reopened in September 2021.”
 Ref: https://en.m.wikipedia.org/wiki/Chautauqua_Auditorium_(Shelbyville,_Illinois)

-Chet Kingery Memorial Bluegrass Festival Sponsors -2024 - Coming Soon
+Chet Kingery Memorial Bluegrass Festival Sponsors -2024

 We would like to say THANK YOU for your contribution to this festival!
 Without the support of these sponsors, this festival would not be possible.
 Please patronize these businesses or just say THANK YOU to them for their support and contribution.